Nadine044/PinballGame/README.md

 # PinballGame
-This project is a Pinball Game.
+This is a Pinball Game.
+You have to push the ball through this pinball to get points, and then, a final score.
+Try to beat your highest score!!

-This game is created by two students of the CITM (UPC) on the Physics II subject of the degree in the second academic year.
+This game is created by two students of the CITM (UPC) on the Physics II subject of the degree, in the second academic year.
-We used box2D library.
+We used box2D library programming with C++.

 ## Instructions to execute:

-- Download the release: INSERT LINK
+- Download the latest release.

 - Unzip the file.